African Court on Human and Peoples Rights

 October 2025

-Application struck out for failure to pursue proceedings; restoration possible on showing good cause.
+Application struck out for failure to pursue proceedings and inability to locate the applicant; restoration permitted on good cause.

 9 October 2025